Ironfist Chinmi

-Ironfist Chinmi (鉄拳チンミ, Tekken Chinmi) is a Japanese manga series written by Takeshi Maekawa.
+Ironfist Chinmi (鉄拳チンミ, Tekken Chinmi) is a Japanese manga series written and illustrated by Takeshi Maekawa.
 It was published by Kodansha in Monthly Shōnen Magazine from 1983 to 1997 and collected in 35 tankōbon volumes.
 It is centered on the story of a boy called Chinmi who learns Kung Fu by fighting progressively more challenging foes.

 This is the first and most widely published series of Ironfist Chinmi.
 Published as Tekken Chinmi in Japanese and Ironfist Chinmi in English.
 A part of this series was published by Bloomsbury UK and is still available from some online/physical book stores.
 The entire series was published by Kodansha in Japan, and Elex Media Komputindo in Indonesia.
-The series was also adapted as an anime television series in 1988, which was dubbed in English in the early 1990s as Kung Fu Boy and into Arabic as MadressaT El Kung Fu" (Kung Fu School).
+The series was also adapted as an anime television series in 1988, which was dubbed in English in the early 1990s as Kung Fu Boy and into Arabic as "Madrasat Al-Kung Fu" (Kung Fu School).
 In Indonesia, the series known as Kungfu Boy.

-In 1987, the manga won the Kodansha Manga Award for shōnen.
+In 1987, the manga won the Kodansha Manga Award for shōnen manga.

 It was followed by two sequel series, New Ironfist Chinmi and Ironfist Chinmi Legends.